arianitbp/slate/source/index.md

 Applications written in any programming language can interact with data on Parse.
 You can export all of your data if you no longer want to use Parse.

+This example API documentation page was created with [Slate] https://github.com/arianitbp/slate.